muggledy/ReIDLabs/readme.md

-Experiments on Windows about re-ID
+Experiments on Windows 10(and GeForce RTX 2070 SUPER) about re-ID

 # Requirements